-As at 30 June 2017 Strathbogie Shire Council was below average in terms of receiving government grant revenue, compared to its like Council grouping as outlined in the graph below.
+As at 30 June 2018 Strathbogie Shire Council was below average in terms of receiving recurrent government grant revenue, compared to its like Council grouping as outlined in the graph below.

-As a benchmark Strathbogie Shire Council receives 24.69 percent of its revenue (as a percentage of total revenue) from recurrent operating grants compared to the average of Small Rural's at 27.72 percent.
+As a benchmark Strathbogie Shire Council receives 17.4 percent of its revenue (as a percentage of total revenue) from recurrent operating grants compared to the average of Small Rurals at 22.44 percent.

-Chart 18: Recurrent Grants/Total Revenue - 2016/17
+Chart 20: Recurrent Grants/Total Revenue - 2017/18

 Strathbogie Shire Council must continue its strong focus on securing grant revenue, particularly for capital works.
-Grants (capital and operating) at 30 June 2017 totalled \$11.234 million (this was inflated due to timing of Grants Commission payment).
+Grants (capital and operating) at 30 June 2018 totalled \$10.264 million.
 With a longer term capital works program in place Strathbogie Shire Council should be able to target and focus on grants that align with its overall strategic direction.